iidsample/iidsample.github.io/index.md

 My research interests are primarily in Systems for Machine Learning, especially around distributed training and inference of ML workloads.
 During my PhD I have been very fortunate to intern with Bilge Acun at FAIR, Amar Phanishayee at Microsoft Research and Yucheng Low at Apple.

-During my time in Madison, when I was not being a grad student, you will find me racing keelboats on [Lake Mendota](https://www.mendotayc.org/racing) or alpine skiing in the winters.
+During my time in Madison, when I was not being a grad student, I very likely was racing keelboats on [Lake Mendota](https://www.mendotayc.org/racing) or alpine skiing in the winters.
 I also doubled up as a sailing instructor at the UW-Madison's Hoofers Sailing club.
-Since moving to Austin, I have been racing keelboats on Lake Travis.
+Since moving to Austin, I have been racing keelboats on Lake Travis and teaching sailing with Austin Yacht club, while my ski's languish, covered in storage wax.

 ### Teaching
 CS 395T, [Principles of Learned Systems](/cs395t)